4. The Fallen Angels

 And I will put enmity between you and the woman, and between your offspring and hers; he will crush your head, and you will strike his heel” (Genesis 3:15 New International Version).

-Perhaps, these evil fallen angels thought that, if they could corrupt the Genetic makeup of Homo sapiens, then the Messiah, the Seed of the woman, would not be able to be born into the world.
+Perhaps, these evil fallen angels thought that if they could corrupt the genetic makeup of Man, then the Messiah, the Seed of the woman, would not be able to be born into the world.
 “Therefore, when Christ came into the world, he said: "Sacrifice and offering you did not desire, but a body you prepared for me” (Hebrews 10:5).
 If Christ could not come, the fallen human race would stay under the dark bondage of Satan.

 And I Enoch was blessing the Lord of majesty and the King of the ages, and lo! the Watchers called me—Enoch the scribe—and said to me: “Enoch, thou scribe of righteousness, go, declare to the Watchers of the heaven who have left the high heaven, the holy eternal place, and have defiled themselves with women, and done as the children of earth do, and have taken unto themselves wives: Ye have wrought great destruction on the earth: And ye shall have no peace nor forgiveness of sin: and inasmuch as they delight themselves in their children [the Nephilim], the murder of their beloved ones shall they see, and over the destruction of their children shall they lament, and shall make supplication unto eternity, but mercy and peace shall you not attain” (Enoch 12:3-6).

-Why Would Satan and the Evil Fallen Angels Want to Corrupt the Human Race?
+Why Would Satan and Fallen Angels Want to Corrupt the Human Race?

 9The devil led him to Jerusalem and had him stand on the highest point of the temple.
 “If you are the Son of God,” he said, “throw yourself down from here.
 10For it is written: “‘He will command his angels concerning you to guard you carefully; 11they will lift you up in their hands, so that you will not strike your foot against a stone’” (Luke 4:9-11).